NBISweden/workshop-reproducible-research/docs/snakemake.md

 ```

 !!! tip
     Sometimes you may want to trigger removal of temporary files without actually rerunning the jobs.
-You can then use the `--touch` flag, which will run though the workflow and update the timestamps on all output files without actually executing the code in `shell`.
+You can then use the `--touch` flag, which will run through the workflow and update the timestamps on all output files without actually executing the code in `shell`.

 Snakemake has a number of options for marking files:

 * `temp("...")`: The output file should be deleted once it's no longer needed by any rules.
 * `protected("...")`: The output file should be write-protected.
-Typically used to protect files which require a huge amount of computation time from being accidentally deleted.
+Typically used to protect files that require a huge amount of computational resources from being accidentally deleted.
 * `ancient("...")`: The timestamp of the input file is ignored and it's always assumed to be older than any of the output files.
 * `touch("...")`: The output file should be "touched", i.e. created or updated, when the rule has finished.
 Typically used as "flag files" to enforce some rule execution order without real file dependencies.
 * `dynamic("{some_wildcard}...")`: This one is a bit tricky.
 It's used when the number of output files from a rule cannot be determined beforehand.
 A typical use case could be if you run some clustering analysis and end up with one file per cluster.

 ### Shadow rules
 Take a look at the rule `generate_count_table` below.
-Since `input.annotation` is compressed it is first unzipped to a temporary file. `htseq-count` then generates a temporary count table, which is finally prepended with a header containing the sample names.
+Since `input.annotation` is compressed, it is first unzipped to a temporary file. `htseq-count` then generates a temporary count table, which is finally prepended with a header containing the sample names.
 Lastly, the two temporary files are deleted.

 ```python
 rule generate_count_table: